MicrosoftDocs/dynamics-365-ai/ai-docs/customer-insights/pm-segments.md

 Then, choose one of the following options from the drop-down menu:
 - Editing the segment
-- Viewing segment's members
+- Viewing the segment's members
 - Exporting the segment to either a CSV file or to a Customer Engagement location
-- Turning the segment to inactive/active (depends on its baseline state)
+- Turning the segment to inactive or active (depending on its baseline state)
 - Deleting the segment
-- Pin the segment, which will move it to the top of the screen for better accessibility.
+- Pinning the segment, which moves it to the top of the screen for better accessibility.
 The pinned segment will show up under **Pinned Segments** as shown in the following example.
 To unpin a segment, select **Unpin** (shown in red).

 > [!div class="mx-imgBorder"]
 > ![](media/segmentation-dynamic-segment.png "Dynamic segment")